Tchoupinax/fuzzy-engine/README.md

 # fuzzy-engine 🐳

-Fuzzy engine is beautiful ✨ and simple 🐹 UI for your private Docker.
+Fuzzy engine a is beautiful ✨ and simple 🐹 UI for your private Docker registry.

 ## Getting started

-The best way to use and deploy the UI is with Docker.
+The best way to use and to deploy the UI is with Docker.

 ```
 docker run -d -p 3000:3000 tchoupinax/fuzzy-engine